 The level of serum enzymes like creatinine kinase, aldolase, transaminases is usually high from hemoconcentration and dehydration.

 Complete Blood Count

-Treatment of HSS requires a multidisciplinary approach.
+Treatment of HHS requires a multidisciplinary approach.
 Consultation with an endocrinologist and intensive care specialist is recommended.
 Appropriate resuscitation with attention to the principle of Airway, Breathing, Circulation (ABC) should be initiated.
-Patients with HSS can present with altered mental status as a result of significant fluid depletion and decreased cerebral perfusion.
+Patients with HHS can present with altered mental status as a result of significant fluid depletion and decreased cerebral perfusion.
 A good rule of thumb is to secure the airway if the Glasgow coma score is less than 8.

 Care should be taken to avoid starting insulin drip in the initial stage of treatment as this might cause a rapid drop in serum glucose leading to cerebral edema.
 It is recommended to try to keep the glucose level around 300 mg/dL to prevent the development of cerebral edema.